 Find out if your organization is currently receiving a Portfolio grant.
 If not, you can apply for FY23 funding through Festivals & Projects which opens on October 25, 2022.

-Watch a presentation and download the slide deck (PDF) explaining FY22 annual reporting requirements.
-There will be a webinar to review the FY23 annual reporting requirements in January 2023, which will include deadlines for FY23 reporting.
+Watch a presentation and download the slide deck (PDF) explaining FY23 annual reporting requirements for Portfolio and Gateway grant recipients.
+The recording is captioned.

 Continue to meet Portfolio program guidelines and grant requirements as outlined below.